igcbioinformatics/ADER/material/Practical.md

 </p>
 <br/>

-#### Designing your experiment for differential expression using RNA-Seq.
+#### Designing your experiment for differential expression using RNAseq.

 Longer read length, paired-end sequencing and strand-specific library preparation are particularly relevant to reveal gene structure.
 For example, on a non-model organism for which there is no genome sequenced, or the genes are poorly annotated.
 They are also relevant when alterative splicing is a factor to take into consideration.
 Discovering gene structure is a complex process and it would be the subject of an entire course on its own.